WealthWizardsEngineering/dyson-graphql/README.md

 };
 ```

-- [X] Stub a query with a static response
+## Configuration

+Specify your Dyson `path` and `method` properties as normal, for most GraphQL endpoints this will
+end with `/graphql` and be a `POST` method.

+Supply your schema to the default export as above, this is necessary so `graphql` can validate
+queries.

+Chain `query` and `mutation` for each stubbed GraphQL method.

-- [X] Stub a mutation with a static response
+- `query` and `mutation` methods can have a static response by supplying the response
-- [X] Stub a query/mutation with a dynamic response
+- dynamic response by supplying a function (can be used with libraries like `faker`)
-- [X] Stub a query/mutation with an error response
+- errors by supplying a function that throws an error

-- [X] Stub multiple queries/mutations with responses
-- [X] Stub multiple of the same query/mutation with different arugments with different responses
+Build the resolver by finishing the chain by calling `build`.

+Provide this the built resolver to the Dyson stub as the `render` property.